Fashion, star power and martial aura merge in the Givenchy collection at Paris Fashion Week - ExBulletin

 The new Horizon Pleats series introduced a change in pleat direction, with horizontal pleats adding a subtle bounce and lightness to the silhouette of the garments.

-If the spring-summer 2024 collection did not innovate for Issey Miyake, it highlighted the discreet refinement of the brand.
-Even in familiar territory, the Miyakes collection has found room to inspire poetic moments and clear nods to the brand’s historical influences.
+Although the collection did not break new ground, it showcased the brand’s understated sophistication.
+Even in his familiar territory, Miyake collection found room to inspire with poetic moments and clear nods to the brand’s historical influences.

 FREE SKETCHES FOR CHIC

-Brush in hand, Maxime Smirnov imposes himself outside the Parisian parades.
+Brush in hand, Maxime Smirnov becomes a familiar character outside the Parisian parades.
 The 19-year-old artist’s Save Your Outfit initiative sees her spontaneously sketching guests in their chic attire as part of a free art service.

 His canvas is the fashion-forward crowd that throngs around events, their outfits becoming vibrant but blurry impressions under Smirnov’s brush.
 The final watercolors serve as personalized keepsakes, snapshots of the ethereal nature of memory.
 It’s like it works like a memory, Smirnov said, describing his artistic technique.